 Another factor that could affect employer liability for a collision is the type of work you were performing at the time.
 Specifically, rideshare driving accidents have complex coverage and liability rules since these drivers are considered independent contractors.

-As a rideshare driver using your personal vehicle, you are required to carry a valid personal auto insurance policy.
+As a rideshare driver using your personal vehicle, you must carry a valid personal auto insurance policy.
 However, rideshare companies often provide additional insurance coverage under specific circumstances.
 For example, Uber and Lyft’s insurance policies may apply when the driver:

 - Was logged into the app and searching for riders